aws-samples/amazon-neptune-samples/README.md

 These [examples](gremlin/property-graph-data-modelling) demonstrate a "working backwards" approach to designing and implementing an application graph data model and queries based on a backlog of use cases.

 The design process here is shown in "slow motion", with each use case triggering a revision to the data model, the introduction of new queries, and updates to existing queries.
 In many real-world design sessions you would compress these activities and address several use cases at once, converging on a model more immediately.
 The intention here is to unpack the iterative and evolutionary nature of the many modelling processes that often complete in the "blink of an eye".

-#### ETL Process for Transforming and Loading Data Into Amazon Neptune
-The following [lab](gremlin/etl-from-relational-model) uses the open [IMDB dataset](https://www.imdb.com/interfaces/).
-This is a small subset of the full IMDB.com application.
-With this dataset, we want to develop an application that allows for us to find whether or not an actor or actress is no more than [six degrees separated from the actor Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
-In this example, AWS Glue and Amazon Athena are used to discover and transform the relational model used by IMDB into a graph model that can be loaded into Amazon Neptune.
-This pattern can be used to transform other relational models into graph models for similar purposes.

 ### SPARQL
 **Coming soon!**